ubc/canvas-assignment-submission-download/README.md

 ## How It Works

 - The script connects to Canvas using the provided API credentials.
-- It retrieves all submissions for the specified assignment.
+- It retrieves all submissions from published assignments in the course.
 - If a submission has an attached file, it downloads it into the `submissions/` directory.
 - The script will create the `submissions/` directory if it doesn’t exist.